askeksa/Oidos/README.md

 The total burden for all instruments is printed at the end, along with an estimate of the real time for a reasonably fast CPU.

 **Tones**: Lists all the tones the instrument is played with.
+The number after the colon indicates how many times in the song the instrument is played with that tone.

 **Velocities**: Lists all the velocities the instrument is played with.
 The velocity values are automatically quantized to the largest power of two dividing all used values (with **7F** treated as **80**).
 Sticking to more "round" values will reduce the number of bits required to represent each note velocity.
+The number after the colon indicates how many times in the song the instrument is played with that velocity.

-**Lengths**: Lists all the lengths (distance from each note until the next note or **OFF**) in this column, with the number in parentheses indicating how many times that length occurs.
+**Lengths**: Lists all the lengths (distance from each note until the next note or **OFF**) in this column, with the number after the colon indicating how many times that length occurs in the column.
 If all notes in a column have the same length, a more compact representation of the track is used, omitting all **OFF**s.

-**Notes**: Lists the tone/velocity combinations used in the column, with the number in parentheses indicating how many times that combination occurs.
+**Notes**: Lists the tone/velocity combinations used in the column, with the number after the colon indicating how many times that combination occurs in the column.
 Notes are represented as indices into a list of these combinations, so reducing the number of combinations will typically reduce the size of the music.

 Using reverb will add around 100 bytes to the compressed size for the reverb